 This is one of the most popular places to stay in Piraeus and for good reason.
 Opting to stay here places you in the heart of the action, close to plenty of great bars, restaurants, and stores.
 Click here to review the latest availability and rates.

 Faros, I, Piraeus

 With double rooms starting from just 40 euros per night, Faros I is excellent value for money in the heart of Piraeus.
 The rooms are spacious and colourful, and Faros I is located in central Piraeus.
 Click here to review the latest availability and rates.

 Note: If your purpose of travelling to/staying in Piraeus is predominantly to be close to the boat ports, feel free to ask the hotel to store your luggage if you take day trips to the islands.

 If you are limited on time, there are far more charming and beautiful neighbourhoods to explore (upscale Kifissia or my beloved Pagrati for example).
 That said, Piraeus does have a certain something, as I mentioned.
 Especially if you are waiting to board a boat to the islands and have time to spare, you should do a little exploration of the area, rather than simply twiddling your thumbs and waiting around at the ferry port.

 Have any further questions about this article or about planning a Greece itinerary in general?
 Feel free to ping me a comment below.
 I live in Athens and will happily answer any queries or concerns you may have.
-Safe travels!
+Safe travels.
+Geia sou!
 Melissa xo

-Disclaimer: This Piraeus travel guide may contain affiliate links.
-In other words, if you do so choose to make a purchase through some of the links included on this page, I will obtain a small amount of commission at no extra cost to you.
+Disclaimer: This guide may contain affiliate links.
+In other words, if you make a purchase through some of the links included on this page, I will obtain a small amount of commission at no extra cost to you.
 This aids me in managing High Heels and a Backpack and in continuing to provide free travel advice about Athens.
 Thank you for your understanding.